jeremymarc/jquery.grid.js/README.md

 Array used to generate the grid.
 0 means "place here a small version" and 1 means "place here a large version".
 Default value: [[0,0,1,0,0], [0,1,1,0], [0,0,1,0,0]]

+#### hideInitialImages
+Boolean to hide/show the initial image.
+Usefull to prevent flickering for initial load (and using a background image).
+Default false

+#### initialImageOrder
+If specified, this array will be used as the initial image order.
+Usefull if we want to use a background image for initial load (with hideInitialImage: true) Default []

 <br>
 ### Swap